apache/hudi/docs/_docs/2_8_metrics.md

 ### UserDefinedMetricsReporter

-UserDefinedMetricsReporter allow user to define process of metrics reporter.
+Allows users to define a custom metrics reporter.

 #### Configurations
 The following is an example of `UserDefinedMetricsReporter`.
 More detailed configurations can be referenced [here](configurations.html#user-defined-reporter).